highlayer-team/hl-docs/Node-management/installation.md

 Note: Hardware requirements may change as the testnet evolves.
 Initially, the requirements might be lower; however, the specifications above should remain relevant for a significant amount of time.

-Highlayerd is being developed and tested on Debian, but it should work fine on any Linux distribution."
+Highlayerd is being developed and tested on Debian, but it should work fine on any Linux distribution.

 Windows, macOS, and FreeBSD are not supported and will never be due to the use of Linux-exclusive libraries.